 Liman Fellow Requirements

 Those selected as fellows must attend the Liman Public Interest Law Colloquium at Yale Law School.
-This two day event is currently scheduled to meet in-person on April 7-9, 2022 at Yale University in New Haven, Connecticut.
+This two day event is currently scheduled to meet in-person in early April at Yale University in New Haven, Connecticut.
 SPIA will pay for your travel expenses.
 Fellows are required to submit a final report describing their work at the conclusion of their fellowship and to participate in a workshop for Princeton students and faculty at which they share their experiences.